evanw/esbuild/README.md

     }
     ```

     This increases code size and decreases performance, but follows the JavaScript specification more accurately.
-If you need this accuracy, you should enable the `--strict:class-fields` option.
+If you need this accuracy, you should either enable the `--strict:class-fields` option or add the `useDefineForClassFields` flag to your `tsconfig.json` file.

 * **Private member performance**